What is erectile dysfunction?

 - Depression.
 Being depressed can affect your ability to get an erection.
 Some anti-depressants cause erection problems, too.

 - Organic impotence.
 This involves the arteries or veins in the penis.
 It is the most common cause of ED, especially in older men.
 It can be related to hardening of the arteries throughout the body.
 Injury or a venous leak in the penis may also cause ED.

 - Diabetes.
 ED is common in men with diabetes.
 It causes early and severe hardening of the arteries.
 Problems with the nerves controlling erections are also often seen in men with diabetes.

 - Neurologic causes.
 Several neurological problems can lead to ED.
-For instance, multiple sclerosis, metal poisoning, and spinal cord and nerve injuries.
+For instance, multiple sclerosis, stroke, and spinal cord and nerve injuries.
 Nerve damage from pelvic surgeries can cause ED.

-- Drug-induced impotence.
-Blood pressure medications, anti-anxiety and anti-depressant medications, glaucoma eye drops, and cancer chemotherapy drugs are just some of the many medications that can cause ED.
+- Medicine-induced impotence.
+Blood pressure medicines, anti-anxiety and anti-depressant medicines, glaucoma eye drops, and cancer chemotherapy medicines are just some of the many medicines that can cause ED.

 - Hormone-induced impotence.
 Hormone abnormalities, such as increased prolactin (a hormone made by the pituitary gland), steroid abuse by bodybuilders, too much or too little thyroid hormone, and hormones used to treat prostate cancer can all cause ED.
 Rarely, low testosterone causes ED.

 - Low testosterone.
 Rarely, low testosterone can be linked to ED.